RJPearson94/terraform-provider-twilio/docs/resources/taskrouter_workflow.md

 - `id` - The ID of the workflow (Same as the SID)
 - `sid` - The SID of the workflow (Same as the ID)
 - `account_sid` - The account SID of the workflow is deployed into
-- `workspaceSid` - The workspace SID to create the workflow under
+- `workspace_sid` - The workspace SID to create the workflow under
 - `friendly_name` - The name of the workflow
 - `configuration` - JSON string of workflow configuration
 - `assignment_callback_url` - Assignment callback URL